duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/submission_and_review.md

 12. Answer the questions in the Pull Request Template

-13. Add a screenshot of your Instant Answer to your answers
+13. Add a screenshot of your Instant Answer to your answers:

 	Go back to your Codio.com browser tab, and open the "Terminal" tab